acislab/www.globalcentra.org/centra8/workshop.md

 -->

 ## Registration
 All workshop participants must be registered for CENTRA 8.
 Details about registration and procedures can be found in the menu on the left.
-For any inquiries or further information, contact meeting secretariat at ... .

-We look forward to an engaging session exploring the worldwide views of ...!
+We look forward to an engaging session!